ftde0/yt2009/readme.md

 - **make sure you have [imagemagick](https://imagemagick.org/) and [ffmpeg](https://ffmpeg.org/) in your PATH.**

-### when installing imagemagick, make sure you also install its legacy tools (convert)!

 - install node.js
 - open a terminal (windows powershell/cmd) in the directory you cloned yt2009 to, then:
 - install required dependencies with: `npm install`